freshstartagain/freshstartagain/README.md

 Hi!
 My name is Lester and I am a software and data engineer with a diverse background in different industries.

-Get to know me better by visiting my [portfolio page](https://freshstartagain.github.io/portfolio/).
+Get to know me better by visiting my [page](https://freshstartagain.github.io/portfolio/).

 ## Tools